-The Pinzgauer town of Kaprun is located directly below the Kitzsteinhorn glacier.
-This mountain covered in snow and ice characterises the holiday town and attracts visitors from all over the world under its spell.
-Almost all year round you can go skiing here, as the Kitzsteinhorn mountain guarantees snow in the spring and autumn.
+The Pinzgau town of Kaprun is located directly below the Kitzsteinhorn glacier.
+This mountain covered in snow and ice characterises the holiday town and attracts visitors from all over the world who are drawn under its spell.
+From October to early summer you can go skiing here, as the Kitzsteinhorn mountain guarantees snow in the spring and autumn.
 At 2,900m above sea level, the glacier ski area ensures diverse skiing fun.
 The Maiskogel family mountain provides year-round tobogganing fun with the Maisi Flitzer.

 Salzburg’s highest ski area: Kitzsteinhorn

-Salzburg’s highest ski area with 41 kilometres of slopes is a paradise for passionate winter sport enthusiasts and is considered one of the most popular Free-rider areas in the Alps.
-Due to the high location of the Kitzsteinhorn at 3,029 metres, snow is guaranteed right into the summer.
+Salzburg’s highest ski area, with 61 kilometres of slopes, is a paradise for passionate winter sport enthusiasts and is considered one of the most popular freeride areas in the Alps.
+Due to the high location of the Kitzsteinhorn at 3,029 metres, skiing pleasure is guaranteed into the early summer.
 The snow park at the Kitzsteinhorn is one of the largest snow parks in the Alps, and has received several awards.
 Easy Park, Central Park and Superpipe form the core of the freestyle action on the Kitzsteinhorn in winter.
 At 160 metres long and 6.6 metres high, the biggest Superpipe in Austria is an absolute highlight for adrenaline junkies!
-On the 20km slopes of the Maiskogel, families will find perfect skiing conditions and for children, the Maisiflitzer toboggan run, which is open all year round on the Maiskogel, is a dream come true.
+On the Maiskogel, families will find perfect skiing conditions and for children, the Maisi Flitzer toboggan run, which is open all year round on the Maiskogel, is a dream come true.

 The high-mountain reservoirs of Mooserboden allow visitors to marvel at the art of engineering.
-Buses go up from the Kesselfall parking lot in the Kapruner valley to the imposing, 107 metre high and almost 500 metre long dam.
-After a hike across the dam wall or a sporty tour of the Via Ferrata in the middle of the rugged cliffs of 10 peaks, a hike to the somewhat lower lying Fürthermoaralm, where the “Shepherd Toni” spends his many summers, is very rewarding.
+Buses go up from the Kesselfall parking lot in the Kaprun valley to the imposing, 107 metre-high and almost 500 metre-long dam.
+After a hike across the dam wall or sporty tour of the Via Ferrata in the middle of the rugged cliffs of 10 peaks, a hike to the somewhat lower-lying Fürthermoaralm, where the “Shepherd Toni” spends his many summers, is very rewarding.